djgamer07/Twitch-User-Points-Updater/README.md

 2. Check the `usererros.txt` file for any errors during the process.

 ## Notes
+- **This script is designed to be used after [StreamElements-Leaderboard-Scraper](https://github.com/djgamer07/StreamElements-Leaderboard-Scraper), but it can be adapted for any purpose!**
 - Ensure your database is configured correctly with a table named `points` having the columns `user_id`, `name`, and `points`.
 - Grant sufficient privileges to the database user for inserting and updating data.
 - Twitch API credentials are required to access user data.
 You can generate them from the Twitch Developer Portal.